Jim-ZhenXue/ACML-2018/README.md

 14:00 - 14:40 Data-Driven Learning Analytics and its Applications

-by Dr. Yu Lu, professor of Beijing Normal University
+by Dr. Yu Lu, professor at Beijing Normal University

 14:40 - 15:20 Machine Learning for Personalized Teaching and Learning

-by Dr. Yupei Zhang, professor of Northwest Polytechnical University
+by Dr. Yupei Zhang, professor at Northwest Polytechnical University

 ## Organizers: